St Giles' Mission Partners

 West Bridgford Advice Centre

-Christian Aid’s ethos has remained the same – to assist people and communities on the basis of need, regardless of race, religion or nationality.
+Christian Aid’s ethos has always remained the same – to assist people and communities on the basis of need, regardless of race, religion or nationality.
 Its work is founded on Christian faith and powered by hope.
-Wherever they can make a difference, Christian Aid works with and through local organisations - known as partners – and their work falls into two main areas:– Providing urgent, practical and effective assistance where the need is greatest; and campaigning against poverty and injustice.
+Wherever they can make a difference, Christian Aid works with and through local organisations - their work falls into two main areas, providing urgent, practical and effective assistance where the need is greatest, and campaigning against poverty and injustice.

-The Friary is a faith-based registered charity, located in West Bridgford.
-They assist homeless and disadvantaged people in and around Nottingham.
+The Friary is a faith-based lcoal charity, who work to assist homeless and disadvantaged people in and around Nottingham.
 Their overall aim is to promote the relief of poverty in the lives of the individuals we encounter.
 They encounter up to 120 people in need of assistance on any given drop-in session.
 In practical terms, they offer people free welfare services such as food parcels, clothing, toiletries, laundry facilities (for a small fee), shower facilities and small household items for people moving into accommodation.
 They also provide a listening ear for people who just need some emotional support.
 In addition, they offer an allotment project for those who want to experience the outdoors growing vegetables for soup, which is given out for free during drop-in sessions.
-There are two tenancy support workers who assist vulnerable people in maintaining tenancies.